mwb249/taxparcel-geoenrich/README.md

 9. Click OK.

 ### Updating Tax Parcel Geoenrich to the Latest Version
-To update Tax Parcel Geoenrich to the latest version, open the Git CLI and change the working directory to the folder where the Tax Parcel Geoenrich is located.
-Run the Git pull command.
+To update Tax Parcel Geoenrich to the latest version, open the Git CLI, change the working directory to the folder where the Tax Parcel Geoenrich is located, and run the Git pull command.
 ```bash
 git pull
 ```